-Did I mention that it only requires 5 ingredients and takes less then 15 minutes to make?
+Did I mention that it only requires 5 main ingredients, takes less than 15 minutes to make, and is only 8 grams of carbs per serving?
 That’s it!
 So super simple and crazy, melt in your mouth delicious!
-These skinny banana oatmeal pancakes are also a go to in our house for when we are craving pancakes!
+Basically, this is a pancake recipe you can enjoy multiple times per week without any guilt.
+Yippee!

 Is Almond flour good for you?

 Yes, it is!
-Made from ground almonds, it is naturally gluten-free, lower in carbohydrates and has a slightly sweeter taste than traditional wheat or white flours.
+Made from ground almonds, it is naturally gluten-free, lower in carbohydrates, and has a slightly sweeter taste than traditional wheat or white flours.
 It is higher in fat but good fat that is and helps keep you fuller longer.